Watch the Video: NYC Disability Pride Parade 2017

 The half-mile stretch between Union Square and Madison Square Park is usually packed with tourists, business professionals, street performers, and all of the other characters that make summertime in New York City so unique.
 But for a few hours on Sunday, July 9, it was filled with passionate advocates, poets, athletes, artists, and more as the Third Annual New York City Disability Pride Parade brought together thousands to march up Broadway in support of inclusion, awareness, and improving and protecting services for people with disabilities.

 Hundreds of people from AHRC New York City walked in the parade, all clad in blue shirts with a design on the front by artist Kelly Torres.
-The 2017 edition of the parade was the agency’s biggest showing to date, according to Carole Gothelf, Director, Individualized Supports, who has attended all three parades held so far.
-Darinka Vlahek, Director of Curriculum and Community Supports, Adult Day Services, and Jonathan Epstein, Transition Developer, took care of logistics and organization on AHRC NYC’s end for the parade with assistance from several volunteers.
+The 2017 edition of the parade was the agency’s biggest show to date, according to Carole Gothelf, Director, Individualized Supports, who has attended all three parades held so far.
+Darinka Vlahek, Director of Curriculum and Community Supports, Day Services, and Jonathan Epstein, Transition Developer, took care of logistics and organization on AHRC NYC’s end for the parade with assistance from several volunteers.

 Disability Pride from Park to Park